AMERICAN LEGION POST 964

 Section 7 – Legal Committee.
 The Legal Committee shall be charged with the legal supervision of internal Post affairs.
 Chairperson to be the Post Judge Advocate.

 Section 8 – Publicity Committee.
 The Publicity Committee shall be charged with preparation of public support of the Legions program by establishment of proper contact with the American Legion Magazine, Department and National Legion news service and by local publicity of Post progress and activities.

 Section 9 – Rehabilitation and Service Committee.
-The Rehabilitation and Service Committee shall supervise all matters pertaining to service to Comrades in the prosecution of all just claims against the United States or State Government, employment, relief, etc. The Chairperson to be the Service Officer
+The Rehabilitation and Service Committee shall supervise all matters pertaining to service to Comrades in the prosecution of all just claims against the United States or State Government, employment, relief, etc. The Chairperson is to be the Service Officer.

 Section 10 – Visiting Committee.
 The Visiting Committee is charged with the visiting and comforting of members and their families when sick or bereaved and with visiting ex-servicemen in nearby hospitals.
 Chairperson to be the Chaplain.